 Today, modern wells in America are considered a reliable source for fulfilling all water requirements of a home.
 It’s like putting money in a bank; a properly installed well provides safe and affordable drinking water to all.
 When it comes to home water wells, whether you buy a new house with existing private water well, construct a new home, or are drilling a new well to replace the old one, you need to have a thorough understanding of water well installation and maintenance.

 Knowing the efficiency of the well water supply system, 38% of the population in the U.S relies on the groundwater for their drinking supply.
 A freshwater well at home can greatly benefit the entire family by providing plenty of naturally filtered, pure drinking water.
-In modern times, three types of water wells are used by homeowners to ensure water quality.
+In modern times, homeowners use three types of water wells to ensure water quality.
 Let’s look at the following types for better understanding.

 Types of Water Wells

-Shallow or Bored Wells are conventionally bored into an unconstrained water source and are largely found at a depth of 100 feet or less.
+Shallow or Bored Wells: Conventional drilling typically bores Shallow or Bored Wells into unconstrained water sources, often locating them at depths of 100 feet or less.

-Sand or Unconsolidated Wells are those water wells which are formed through drilling into geology and for the most part, consist of soil, sand, clay, gravel and all such material that gets layered on itself.
+Sand or Unconsolidated Wells: are formed through drilling into geology and for the most part, consist of soil, sand, clay, gravel and all such material that gets layered on itself.

-Location is a predominant factor which determines the type of water well needed at a place, for example, locations which are near to coast are commonly seen with sand or unconsolidated water wells.
+Location is a predominant factor which determines the type of water well needed.
+For example, locations which are near to coast are commonly seen with sand or unconsolidated water wells.

 Important Factors When Designing a Water Well